iterative/dvc.org/content/docs/command-reference/plots/diff.md

 specified with the `--targets` option (any valid plots file is accepted).

 The plot style can be customized with [plot templates], using the `--template` option.
-To learn more about plots files and templates please see `dvc plots`.
+See `dvc plots` to learn more about plots files and templates.

 > Note that the default behavior of this command can be modified per metrics
 > file with `dvc plots modify`.